a2n-s/imgDesc/notebook.md

 - a short [explanatory video][karpathy2015deep-tmpvideo].

 ###  1.4.
 A few disclaimers
 Before diving into the paper and image captioning, some disclaimers have to be maid for the reader not to be disappointed nor surprised.

 None of the codes listed above appears to work nowadays.
 Compilation issues arise with the original `lua` code both on local machine and on Google Colab servers.
 The docker container does not produce any results which is not very helpful.
 And finally the most recent `python` implementation is old enough to be written in `python` 2.7 for which there is no more support and libraries do not install very well.

-##   2. The paper
+##   2. The paper (00 min)
 ###  2.1.
-Introduction
+Introduction (00 min)
 #### Abstract
 We present a model that generates natural language descriptions of images and their regions.
 Our approach leverages datasets of images and their sentence descriptions to learn about the inter-modal correspondences between language and visual data.
 Our alignment model is based on a novel combination of Convolutional Neural Networks over image regions, bidirectional Recurrent Neural Networks over sentences, and a structured objective that aligns the two modalities through a multimodal embedding.
 We then describe a Multimodal Recurrent Neural Network architecture that uses the inferred alignments to learn to generate novel descriptions of image regions.
 We demonstrate that our alignment model produces state of the art results in retrieval experiments on Flickr8K, Flickr30K and MSCOCO datasets.
 We then show that the generated descriptions significantly outperform retrieval baselines on both full images and on a new dataset of region-level annotations.

 #### Introduction
+  Our core insight is that we can leverage these large image-sentence datasets by treating the sentences as weak labels, in which contiguous segments of words correspond to some particular, but unknown location in the image.
+Our approach is to infer these alignments and use them to learn a generative model of descriptions.
+Concretely, our contributions are twofold

 The contributions:
-• We develop a deep neural network model that infers the latent alignment between segments of sentences and the region of the image that they describe.
+- We develop a deep neural network model that infers the latent alignment between segments of sentences and the region of the image that they describe.
 Our model associates the two modalities through a common, multimodal embedding space and a structured objective.
 We validate the effectiveness of this approach on image-sentence retrieval experiments in which we surpass the state-of-the-art.
-• We introduce a multimodal Recurrent Neural Network architecture that takes an input image and generates its description in text.
+- We introduce a multimodal Recurrent Neural Network architecture that takes an input image and generates its description in text.
 Our experiments show that the generated sentences significantly outperform retrieval-based baselines, and produce sensible qualitative predictions.
 We then train the model on the inferred correspondences and evaluate its performance on a new dataset of region-level annotations.

 #### Related Work
 **Dense image annotations**.